tasneem-alsheikh/Parallel-Distributed-Computing---W2025/README.md

 - 📘 Lecture slides & notes
 - 🧪 Lab exercises & solutions
-- 💻 Sample code and project files
+- 💻 Assignments and project files
-- 📂 Resources and references

 ## 🎯 Purpose

-This repository serves as a central hub for students enrolled in **DSAI3202** to access materials, collaborate, and stay organized throughout the course.
+This repository is a comprehensive record of my work in **DSAI3202**, maintained to stay organized and document my learning journey throughout the course.

 ---